ethanrg3/grAId/DESIGN.md

 - Expand **Toolkit strategies** to provide more personalized test-taking methods.

 ## **Conclusion**
-By integrating IRT-based adaptive learning with a **constantly evolving Toolkit of testing strategies**, grAId ensures that students receive **personalized question sets and strategic guidance**.
+By integrating MIRT-based adaptive learning with a **constantly evolving Toolkit of testing strategies**, grAId ensures that students receive **personalized question sets and strategic guidance**.
 The system’s **real-time ability tracking, adaptive questioning, and engagement-driven design** set it apart from traditional test-prep methods.
 With continuous refinement through data collection and machine learning, grAId will **revolutionize test preparation** and maximize student success.